 3. Jalan Sultan Prawn Mee

-Jalan Sultan Prawn Mee has the same origin as Beach Road Prawn Mee, hence you might find similarities in the taste of both broths.
-The umami broth here is sweetened by prawns, and herbs are used to balance out the strong taste of pork.
-A regular bowl of prawn mee is priced at $5, and their Big Prawn Noodles, which comes with huge prawns, costs $10.
+Another prawn mee that made its way into the Michelin Guide, Jalan Sultan Prawn Mee was awarded the Michelin Plate for its tasty signature dish.
+It’s an offshoot from the same family that brought you Beach Road Prawn Mee, hence you might find similarities in the taste of both broths.
+The soup here is lighter than some of the other stalls, although it is still rich with the sweetness of prawns.
+A regular bowl of Pork Rib Prawn Mee is priced at $5, and their Sultan Prawn Mee, which comes with huge prawns, costs $10.

 Address: 2 Jalan Ayer, Singapore 389141